 .
 For a permanent link to this article, or to bookmark it for further reading, click here.

 Property For Sale For Taxes Only Best seller

 You may also listen to this article by using the following controls.

-Wisconsin ranks 9th among the states in terms of the amount of property taxes paid by its residents.
-The average homeowner in Wisconsin owns a home that is worth $152,000 and pays about $2777 a year in property taxes.
+Maryland ranks 13th among the states in terms of the amount of property taxes paid by its residents.
+The average homeowner in Maryland owns a home that is worth $280,000 and pays about $2100 a year in property taxes.

 If you receive a notice from the tax assessor informing you of his determination of the fair market value of your home and you think it’s too high, you can appeal his valuation.
-If it is determined that your tax value is too high, you may receive a reduction in Wisconsin property taxes owed.
+Once you file your appeal, you’ll be given a hearing where you’ll be allowed to explain why you think the valuation of your home was too high.
+In turn, the tax assessor will explain how he arrived at his figure.
+If it is determined that your tax value is too high, you may receive a reduction in Maryland property taxes owed.